 - If a category-specific attribute is related to a variant (i.e.: a child product), it includes the 'variant' suffix in its name.
 E.g.: Folded size (variant).
 Note that not all attributes for product variants are used to create variants.

 Carrier mapping is required on Wish and it is crucial if you are using Wish Express.
 Your performance and tracking ratings are based on the confirmed delivery by the selected carrier.
 This is where the confirmed delivery carriers come in, and why an option from this list has to be selected.
 Wish checks with the carrier if and when a shipment is delivered to the buyer.

 If you do not set up the correct carrier mapping for your shipments, but do enable Wish Express, your shipments are marked as Delivered, the orders are automatically canceled, and you are fined.

-As Wish only accepts a few currencies, you may need to set up a currency conversion rule if your input currency (this is the default currency set for your ChannelEngine environment) is not one of these accepted currencies.
-Please make sure this price rule inputs and outputs to the same attribute as is mapped in the offer mappings as the Price before (re)price rules.
+As Wish only accepts a few currencies, you may need to set up a currency conversion rule if your input currency (that is, the default currency set for your ChannelEngine environment) is not one of these accepted currencies.
+Make sure this price rule inputs and outputs to the default CE Price, which is the price exported by default.

 Enable Wish's tax calculation